Skip to content

 sysfield_optionsChoice field values (dropdown options, badge colors, sort order)

-sysappsApp registry (schema name, display name, description, created_by)
+sysappsApp registry (schema name, display name, created_by).
+App descriptions live in sys.app_metadata.app_description.

 The pages table (in sys, exposed via a view in public) stores custom TSX pages that the frontend compiles and renders at runtime.